House of the Faun

-The House of the Faun (Casa del Fauno), constructed in the 2nd century BC during the Samnite period (180 BC), was a grand Hellenistic palace that was framed by peristyle in Pompeii, Italy.
-The historical significance in this impressive estate is found in the many great pieces of art that were well preserved from the ash of the eruption of Mount Vesuvius in 79 AD.
+The House of the Faun (Casa del Fauno), constructed in the 2nd century BCE during the Samnite period (180 BCE), was a grand Hellenistic residence that was framed by peristyle in Pompeii, Italy.
+The historical significance in this impressive estate is found in the many great pieces of art that were well preserved from the ash of the eruption of Mount Vesuvius in 79 CE.
 It is one of the most luxurious aristocratic houses from the Roman Republic, and reflects this period better than most archaeological evidence found even in Rome itself.

-History
+Houses of the higher class

-The House of the Faun, along with the House of Pansa, and the House of the Silver Wedding, among others, represent the higher class of the Roman houses of the Republic.
+The House of the Faun, along with the House of Pansa and the House of the Silver Wedding represent the higher class of the Roman houses of the Republic.
 More than 190 years after its excavation, the craftsmanship and quality of materials have been found to be exceptional, even amongst the other noble houses in Pompeii.
-There is evidence, most notably in the eastern walls of the tetrastyle atrium, that after the AD 62 Pompeii earthquake, the House of the Faun was rebuilt and repaired, as revealed by excavation beneath the floor of the house; yet, the building was only used again until AD 79, when it was ultimately rendered unusable by the eruption of Mount Vesuvius.
+There is evidence, most notably in the eastern walls of the tetrastyle atrium, that after the AD 62 Pompeii earthquake, the House of the Faun was rebuilt and repaired, as revealed by excavation beneath the floor of the house; yet, the building was only used again until CE 79, when it was ultimately rendered unusable by the eruption of Mount Vesuvius.
 Although the eruption was devastating, the layers of ash covering the city preserved artworks, like the mosaics, which would have otherwise been likely destroyed or severely decayed due to the passage of time.

+Faun statue

-The bronze statue of a dancing faun is what the House of the Faun is named after.
-In the centre of the atrium there is a white limestone impluvium, a basin for collecting water; the statue is located inside the impluvium.
-The original statue is currently located in the National Archaeological Museum (Museo Archeologico Nazionale) in Naples, thus the statue seen in the house’s ruins today is a copy.
+The bronze statue of a dancing faun (actually a satyr, since the lower body is that of a man) is what the House of the Faun is named after.
+In the centre of the atrium there is a white limestone impluvium, a basin for collecting water.
+The statue was found on October 26 of 1830 near one side of the impluvium and a small fountain in the center.
+The original statue is currently located in the National Archaeological Museum (Museo Archeologico Nazionale) in Naples, thus the statue seen today in the house’s ruins is a copy.
 Fauns are spirits of untamed woodland; they are typically depicted as half human and half goat.
 Literate and Hellenized Romans often connected their depictions of fauns with Pan and Greek satyrs, who were the wild followers of the Greek god of wine and drama, Dionysus.
 It is purely a decorative sculpture of high order: "the pose is light and graceful," Sir Kenneth Clark observed.

+Inscriptions and their familial associations

 Archaeologists discovered an inscription bearing the cognomen Saturninus, suggesting that the dwelling was owned by the important gens, or clan, Satria; a ring bearing the family name Cassius was also found, indicating that someone of the Cassii family married into the gens Satria and lived in the House of the Faun.

+Excavations

 The House of the Faun was initially excavated in 1830 by the German archaeological institute.

 Five bodies were found in the house including one woman and three boys.